 This may include essays, a project or a dissertation, and assignment questions.

-- closed examinations where you are not allowed to refer to books or notes and have a specific time to complete questions
+- closed examinations where you are not allowed to refer to books or notes

 - open examinations where you can refer to books and notes